vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username\="<API_KEY_SA>" password\="<API_SECRET_SA>";
 ```

-By default, no ACLs are configured:
+**Important:** by default, no ACLs are configured, so if the client use an API key linked to a sevice account, it will have access to nothing:

 ```bash
 $ ccloud kafka acl list --service-account-id 21280